Werfer-Granate 21: Design and capabilities

 Modified from the 21 cm Nebelwerfer 42 infantry barrage rocket projectile and reconfigured for air-launch, the spin-stabilised rocket was propelled by 18.4 kg diglycol solid fuel, and the warhead weighed 40.8 kg.
 The Wfr.
 Gr.
 21's projectile had a velocity of 320 m per second (1,150 km/h, 716 mph) and a maximum range of 1200 m.
 The rocket and tube weighed some 112 kg in total.
 A time fuse detonated the warhead at a pre-set distance of 600 m to 1200 m from launch point, resulting in a lethal blast area approximately 30 m wide.

 Usage

 Single seat fighters carried a single tubular launcher under each wing, while the Zerstörer heavy twin engine fighters carried two under each wing.
-Operationally the weapon had several disadvantages; the launcher tubes produced significant air resistance, as well as reduced speed, maneuverability and general performance.
-Unlike the firmly attached underwing conformal gun pods carried by many Luftwaffe anti-bomber single-engined fighters, however, the BR 21's tube launchers were jettisonable, and once the rocket had been fired the fighter could revert to a 'clean' profile.
+Operationally the weapon had several disadvantages; the launcher tubes produced significant air resistance, which reduced speed, maneuverability, and general performance.
+Unlike the firmly attached underwing conformal gun pods carried by many Luftwaffe anti-bomber single-engined fighters, however, the BR 21's tube launchers were jettisonable, and once the rockets had been fired the fighter could revert to a 'clean' profile.